May 2025 Village of Cherry Valley Board Meeting Minutes

 MINUTES

-Approval of the December minutes as members received in final written form.
-It was upon motion of Trustee Feulner, seconded by Trustee Harvey, unanimously carried, to accept the minutes as written.
+Approval of the March 17, 2025 and April 7 & 14, 2025 minutes as members received in final written form.
+It was upon motion of Trustee Feulner, seconded by Trustee Brigham, unanimously carried, to accept the minutes as written.

 TREASURER’S REPORT